An intricate quantum statistical effect and the foundation of quantum mechanics: Measurements

 \section{Measurements}

 The traditional bridge between quantum dynamics and the macroscopic world are measurements.
-To understand the situation we consider the arrangement shown in figure~1.
-An electron with an ``in the blackboard'' spin get split in an inhomogeneous field.
-Its ``up'' resp. ``down'' component enters a drift chamber where lots of photons of various frequencies are produced and a few electrons are kicked of their atoms and collected.
-Suitable charge coupled electronics flushes ``up'' resp. ``down'' on displays.
+To proceed consider a simple generic arrangement shown in figure~1.
+An electron with an ,,in the black board'' spin get split in an inhomogeneous magnetic field.
+Its ,,up'' resp. ,,down'' component enters a drift chamber where lots of photons of various frequencies are produced and a few electrons are kicked of their atoms and collected.
+Suitable charge coupled electronics flashes ,,up'' resp. ,,down'' on displays.